 Ischemic priapism or low flow priapism is the most common type of priapism and it is characterized by the persistent painful erection and rigidity of the corpora cavernosa.
 It is caused by a disorder of venous blood flow from the tissue mass.
 It is a non-sexual erection that is characterized by the little or no cavernous blood flow.
 With time it can lead to corporal tissue damage and requires immediate action as if it is left untreated, it can lead to complete erectile dysfunction.
-Numerous researchers have suggested that psychiatric medications, leukemia, alpha blockers, malignant lymphoma, and malignancies can lead to the development of ischemic priapism.
+Numerous researchers have suggested that psychiatric medications, leukemia, alpha-blockers, malignant lymphoma, and malignancies can lead to the development of ischemic priapism.

 2. Non- Ischemic Priapism

 Non-ischemic priapism or high flow priapism is a non-sexual persistent erection which is painless and partially rigid.
 It is caused by the excessive blood flow from the arteries into the corpora cavernosa.
 Non-ischemic priapism is said to be the result of an antecedent trauma of the penile region.
-An arterial damage leads to arterio corporal fistula and it contributes to excessive unregulated arterial flow.
+Arterial damage leads to arterial corporal fistula and it contributes to excessive unregulated arterial flow.
 The unregulated flow in the persistent erection occurs through the mechanism that involves the stimulation of endothelial nitric oxide.
 Non-ischemic priapism is comparatively less prevalent than ischemic priapism.